Jyoti Jibon Ghosh

 Jyoti Jibon Ghosh (1910 – 1968), was an Indian revolutionary and member of the Bengal Volunteers who carried out assassinations against British colonial officials in an attempt to secure Indian independence.
 He is a close associate of revolutionary Dinesh Gupta.

 Family

 Ghosh was born in Dhamasin village, Hooghly district in 1910.
 His father was Jamini Jibon Ghosh.
-He enrolled in I.A. in Midnapore College and joined the Bengal Volunteers, a revolutionary organisation in British India.
+He enrolled in I.Sc. in Midnapore College and joined the Bengal Volunteers, a revolutionary organisation in British India.
 His family joined the Indian freedom movement.
 His brother Prof. Binoy Jibon Ghosh was dismissed from service for having a connection with the Swadeshi movement.
 Another brother Naba Jibon Ghosh committed suicide while imprisoned by the British.
 His younger brother Nirmal Jibon Ghosh was also a freedom fighter.

 Revolutionary activities

 Dinesh Gupta fought in the Battle of the Writers Building's Verandah and survived.
 After discussion it was decided by the Bengal Volunteers group that the first target would be District Magistrate James Peddy.
 Peddy would beat the salt satyagrahis to unconsciousness and killed some of them by kicking them.
 Further, he kicked unarmed women on the open streets, beat them and left them.
 A list of four names was sent to the Calcutta Headquarters of the Bengal volunteers for approval.
 They were Shashanka Dasgupta, Phani Kundu, Ghosh, and Bimal Dasgupta.
 On 7 April at around 5:00 p.m Peddy came to the fair with two officers, 16 trained police dogs, and 16 body guards for prize distribution.
 He was busy in the exhibition when Ghosh and Dasgupta shot at him.
 After the shootout they snatched a cycle and fled to the Salbani Jungle, there they boarded at different railway stations and reached Purulia.
 After that they spent some days in Asansol and Kolkata.
 Dasgupta's uncle Hiralal Dasgupta refused to give information about Peddys' killers and lost his job.
 He worked in Jharia coalfield for a period.